Skip to Content

 The town of Glenorchy is teeny-tiny – there are just a few cafes/restaurants, a little general store, and a pub but that all adds to its charm.
 It’s incredibly photogenic and I recommend taking a photo at the famed red boathouse in town.
 It’s so popular that all tours allow some time here to stretch your legs and take a short walk.

-There are also lots of scenic walks and other awesome activities available from Glenorchy and I highly recommend spending time here on another day provided you have a rental car – there’s no public transport to Glenorchy unfortunately.
+There are also lots of scenic walks and other awesome things to do in Glenorchy and I highly recommend spending time here on another day provided you have a rental car – there’s no public transport to Glenorchy, unfortunately.

 On these Lord of the Rings tours, you will visit famous movie locations such as 12 Mile Delta (where the battle between the Rangers of Gondor and the men of Harad was held), Paradise Valley (also known as Lothlorien Forest – home of the elves), Dart Valley (Wizards Vale), and many more.
 Seriously, it’s crazy how much of the movie was filmed in this small region!